-As well as the main arena evening shows there are ‘pop-up’ festival stages dotted outside the main entrance and throughout the 02 in walkways and bars.
-Anyone with or without a ticket can watch free live music at The Big Entrance stage, Club WM (inside the Water Margin restaurant) and in the Town Square which is a hub now found just outside the dome’s main entrance.
-To get into the other festival stages such as the Radio 2 stage in the mini arena ‘Indigo’, non-ticket holders can buy a wristband online or from the O2 box office on site if there’s availability.
-These cost £10 and will be valid for all three days giving access to big names like High Valley and Lanco.
-(Note the Spotlight stage isn’t a pop up festival stage, it’s inside the main evening arena).
+As well as the main arena evening shows there are festival stages dotted throughout the 02 – in walkways and bars.
+Anyone with or without a ticket can watch free live music at The Big Entrance stage, the Town Square stage and The Saloon stage inside Club WM (Water Margin).
+To get into the other ‘pop-up’ festival stages such as the Radio 2 stage in neighbouring venue Indigo, non-ticket holders can now buy a wristband online or from the O2 box office on site if there’s availability.
+These cost £10 per day for access to big names like Cassadee Pope.
+(Note the Yamaha stage isn’t a pop up festival stage, it’s inside the main evening arena).

 So, now all that’s out of the way…

 DO get there as early as you can: